 Some universities are more

-friendly than others, and you'll find it easier to make friends
+friendly than others, and you will find it easier to make friends

 in these environments.
 Smaller schools

-are said to be friendlier than larger ones, but there are certainly
+are said to be likely friendlier than larger ones, but there are certainly

-exceptions, such as the University of Southern California and
+exceptions, such as the University of British Columbia, the University of Southern California and

 Talk to people

-How can you tell if a school environment
+How can you learn if a school environment

 is warm and friendly prior to applying?
-How can you tell if the academic atmosphere
+How can you determine if the academic atmosphere

 Well, talk to people.
 Ask questions.